 If you don’t have a proper estate plan in place, the state in which you live in does.
 And chances are, you won’t like it.

-Not having an estate plan in place can also leave your family with a lot of stress and arguing over who should get what.
 If you die intestate (without a legal will), your assets will go into probate, and this process can take years, which can put your family at odds.
+We’ve seen multiple scenarios where not having an estate plan in place can leave a family with a lot of stress and arguing over who should get what.

 Being prepared and making sure you have gathered everything on our bucket list can help you and your family tremendously – being able to avoid probate, preventing headaches and avoiding costs for your executor.